ahems/MyToDoApp/infra/README.md

 Deploys Azure AI Services (Azure OpenAI) with chat and embedding model deployments.

+**Prerequisites:**

+This module requires the Azure AI Services account to already exist (created by [`preup.ps1`](../scripts/README.md#1-preupps1)) and uses environment variables set by that script to configure the model deployments.

 **What it does:**

-- Creates an Azure AI Services account (kind: AIServices)
+- References the existing Azure AI Services account (kind: AIServices)
-- Deploys a chat model (e.g., GPT-3.5-turbo or GPT-4)
+- Deploys a chat model based on parameters from [`preup.ps1`](../scripts/README.md#model-selection-strategy) (e.g., GPT-4o-mini, GPT-3.5-turbo)
-- Deploys an embedding model (e.g., text-embedding-ada-002)
+- Deploys an embedding model based on parameters from `preup.ps1` (e.g., text-embedding-3-small)
 - Grants "Cognitive Services OpenAI Contributor" role to managed identity
 - Grants "Cognitive Services OpenAI Contributor" role to admin user
 - Stores endpoint and deployment name in Key Vault